• Home

 Note: Some parts of our visit to New Orleans were sponsored by New Orleans & Company.

-Travel Guide New Orleans New Orleans & Co
+Travel Guide for New Orleans New Orleans & Co

-Travel Guide New Orleans AC Hotel New Orleans French Quarter
+Travel Guide for New Orleans AC Hotel New Orleans French Quarter

 AC Hotel New Orleans French Quarter

-On our most recent New Orleans trip, we stayed at the AC Hotel New Orleans French Quarter, a Marriott hotel.
-The hotel is located a couple of blocks away from the popular Canal Street and the building was formerly the Cotton Exchange and a bank.
-We loved the lounge adjacent to the lobby and they served small bites to guests in that area on Friday evening.
+On our most recent trip, we stayed at the AC Hotel New Orleans French Quarter, a Marriott property a couple of blocks from Canal Street.
+The building itself has a really cool history, formerly the Cotton Exchange and a bank, and the design leans modern and clean while honoring the bones of the space.

 Chemin à la Mer